yojimbo87/ArangoDB-NET/docs/BasicUsage.md

 JSON objects are by default represented as `Dictionary<string, object>`.
 In order to simplify the usage of dictionaries (aka documents), driver comes equipped with embedded [dictator library](https://github.com/yojimbo87/dictator) which provide helpful set of methods to provide easier way to handle data stored in these objects.
 Dictator also provides methods for [conversion](https://github.com/yojimbo87/dictator#convert-document-to-strongly-typed-object) of documents to generic objects and [vice versa](https://github.com/yojimbo87/dictator#convert-strongly-typed-object-to-document).
 Custom classes can also take advantage of several [property attributes](https://github.com/yojimbo87/dictator#property-attributes).

 Internal serialization and deserialization of JSON documents is done by embedded [fastJSON library](http://www.codeproject.com/Articles/159450/fastJSON) which functionality is accessible through `Arango.fastJSON` namespace.

+## Dictionary extensions

+Apart from standard dictionary extensions provided by [dictator](https://github.com/yojimbo87/dictator), there are also following ArangoDB specific extension methods which can be used by `Dictionary<string, object>` instances:

+- `HasID()` - Checks if '_id' field is present and has valid format.
+- `ID()` - Retrieves value of '_id' field.
+If the field is missing or has invalid format null value is returned.
+- `ID(string id)` - Stores '_id' field value.
+- `HasKey()` - Checks if '_key' field is present and has valid format.
+- `Key()` - Retrieves value of '_key' field.
+If the field is missing or has invalid format null value is returned.
+- `Key(string key)` - Stores '_key' field value.
+- `HasRev()` - Checks if '_rev' field is present and has valid format.
+- `Rev()` - Retrieves value of '_rev' field.
+If the field is missing or has invalid format null value is returned.
+- `Rev(string rev)` - Stores '_rev' field value.

 ## Fluent API